oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] The exam is over, you can proceed with the [tear-down protocol](./tear-down.md).

 ## References
-[1]: Moia, Stefano, Molly Bright, D. Phil., and Cesar Caballero-Gaudes.
+[1]: https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4055 "Moia, Stefano, Molly Bright, D. Phil., and Cesar Caballero-Gaudes.
 “Physiologic fMRI Signals: Friend or Foe?
 How and Why to Measure, Model and Account for Physiology.”
-Presented at the Organization for Human Brain Mapping (OHBM), Glasgow, June 19, 2022.
+Presented at the Organization for Human Brain Mapping (OHBM), Glasgow, June 19, 2022."